 When withdrawing a student, please notify both the teacher and the school office of your new address several days before leaving.
-Students are marked absent until a record request from their next school is received and we verified attendance at their new school.
-Copies of the child's academic & health records will be forwarded to the new school when record requests are received and all financial obligations have been met.
-(See page 31 for District policy information)
+It is necessary that the parent come to school and sign the withdrawal form.
+Students are marked absent until a record request from their next school is received.
+Copies of the child's academic & health records will be forwarded to the new school when record requests are received and all obligations have been met.
+(See page 25 for District policy information.)